OCT-FPGA/Vitis-Tutorials-U280/VitisAccelHelloWorld/README.md

 This guide provides step by step instructions to build and run the hello world (vector addition) example in https://github.com/Xilinx/Vitis_Accel_Examples on a Xilinx U280 target.

+## Prerequisites

+Access to a build machine equipped with Vitis 2023.1 is required.
+If you don't have access to one, we can offer assistance in providing access.
+Please refer to the instructions provided at [this link](https://github.com/OCT-FPGA/OCT-Tutorials/blob/master/nercsetup/nerc-vm-guide.md).

 ## Tools

 - Vitis 2022.2 or Vitis 2023.1